 Why are there tracks on Bathurst Street, north of Bloor, when all the Bathurst Streetcars turn south at Bathurst Station?

 Before the Bloor subway opened in 1966, streetcars did run on Bathurst in revenue service as far as St. Clair.
 From 1966 to 1978, the tracks between Bloor and St. Clair were retained so that streetcars from Wychwood carhouse (located off St. Clair Avenue) could be used on the Bathurst route, and so that the streetcar network would not be disconnected into two parts.
 And since 1978, when the Wychwood carhouse was closed, streetcars operating on St. Clair Avenue have had to use the tracks to get there (normally from Roncesvalles carhouse).
 The tracks also provide access to Hillcrest Shops at Bathurst and Davenport.

-There are no plans to abandon streetcar service on St. Clair (indeed, there are plans to further enhance it), so the link up Bathurst street will remain.
-It may end up challenged, however.
+There are no plans to abandon streetcar service on St. Clair (indeed, it was recently enhanced to private right-of-way operation), so the link up Bathurst street will remain.
+It may end up not being the only one, however.
 Should the St. Clair streetcar be extended to Runnymede, as the TTC hopes, rumour has it that one should expect streetcar tracks to be laid up Dundas Street from Dundas West Station to the St. Clair/Runnymede loop (effectively converting the Junction bus to streetcar).
 Such an arrangement would save the TTC a fair chunk in dead-head time.
 The Bathurst link would likely remain, however, as an alternate route onto St. Clair, and the only access to Hillcrest Shops.